-Assessments in bold signify that they are also part of the capstone portfolio.
+\Assessments in bold signify that they are also part of the capstone portfolio.

-- 1. Demonstrate competence in the practice of a well-developed and consistent theoretical application. - Satisfactory completion of: - 1.
-Theory Comparison Paper in COUN 5005, as evidenced by receiving a performance level of a 3 on a 5-point scale on each requirement/standard assessed through the assignment. - 2.
-Final Case Conceptualization Paper in COUN 6071, as evidenced by receiving at least 80% as measured by the written case conceptualization rubric. - 3.
+- 1. Demonstrate competence in the practice of a well-developed and consistent theoretical application with clients. - Satisfactory completion of: - 1.
+Theory Comparison Paper in Counseling Theories, COUN 5005, as evidenced by receiving a performance level of a 3 on a 5-point scale on each requirement/standard assessed through the assignment. - 2.
+Theory papers in Group Counseling, COUN 6067, as evidenced by receiving a performance level of a 3 on a 5-point scale on each requirement/standard assessed through the assignment. - 3.
+Final Case Conceptualization Paper in COUN 6071, Internship, in both parts 1 & 2, as evidenced by receiving at least 80% as measured by the written case conceptualization rubric. - 4.
 At least two semesters of COUN 6071: Internship, with documentation of a minimum of 120 hours of direct client contact and 180 hours of indirect client contact hours, per semester, and receives a performance level of 3 on a 5-point scale on each standard assessed through the final Internship Evaluation. - 2.
-Show integrity in ethical assessment and counseling practice. - Satisfactory completion of: - 1.
-Ethical Research Paper in COUN 6063, as evidenced by receiving a performance level of 3 on a 5-point scale on each requirement/standard assessed through the assignment. - 2.
-Assessment Research Paper in COUN 5062, as evidenced by receiving a performance level of a 3 on a 5-point scale on each requirement/standard assessed through the assignment. - 3.
+Show integrity in ethical counseling practice. - Satisfactory completion of: - 1.
+Ethical Research Paper in COUN 6063, as evidenced by receiving a performance level of 3 on a 5-point scale on each requirement/standard assessed through the assignment. - 3.
 Demonstrate skills and knowledge to professionally serve a culturally diverse society. - Satisfactory completion of: - 1.
 Personal Assessment Paper in COUN 6052, as evidenced by receiving a performance level of a 3 on a 5-point scale on each requirement/standard assessed through the assignment. - 2.
 At least two semesters of COUN 6071: Internship, with documentation of a minimum of 120 hours of direct client contact and 180 hours of indirect client contact hours, per semester, and receives a performance level of 3 on a 5-point scale on each diversity standard assessed through the final Internship Evaluation. - 4.
 Articulate a professional school counseling identity. - Satisfaction completion of: - 1.
 Professional Identity Paper in COUN 5001, as evidenced by receiving a performance level of 3 on a 5-point scale on each requirement/standard assessed through the assignment. - 2.
-Comprehensive School Counseling Program Plan, inclusive of Consultative Experience Project in COUN 5063, as evidenced by receiving a performance level of 3 on a 5-point scale on each requirement/standard assessed through the assignments.
+Identity Paper in Human Growth and Development, COUN 5022, as evidenced by receiving a performance level of a 3 on a 5-point scale on each requirement/standard assessment through the assignment.